 There are other games that use your body movement as the controller rather than a handheld device.
 Consoles with those capabilities are the PlayStation Move, Xbox Kinect, Nintendo Wii, etc. These help train the gross motor movement and also spatial awareness.

 Another problem is sequences, or remembering a sequence.
 Most games follow a sequence, some are simple and others are more complex.
 Some games require you to press certain coloured buttons in order to rack up points or solve a puzzle by the means of a sequence; something like battling a cliché boss battle.
 This, in turn, helps coordination but each successful hit rewards the player with points and possibly a star/medal rating for them to work towards and beat.
-With continuous play, this can help train them to learn the sequence and with this knowledge apply it to the outside world.
+With continuous play, this can help train to learn the sequence and with this knowledge apply it to the outside world.

 Interaction with real people (practical):

 With modern technology, you can now easily play against or with other people across the globe.
 Many Dyspraxics feel shut off from the world however with video game multiplayer there is a chance to play alongside others and build up friends, effectively creating a social life with others who enjoy the same things/games.
 It is best you keep a close watch on children when they are online as I don’t need to explain the dangers of strangers and messages.
 There’s always invite a friend over to play on the same console though. (commonly known as split-screen).
 Also, some games promote social activity, such as social media games/competitions and a game I think everyone is familiar with: Pokémon Go!
 (More on that game later, it needs a whole chapter to itself)

 Most games nowadays have a ‘select your own responses’ so you play a story and the player can choose a response to when the other characters interact.
 Then players can see consequences for actions or said things helping them understand more of how the world communicates.
 What is deemed bad, and what is acceptable.
 While it is good, video games can be misleading with this so it makes a good start but not as the main focus.